 VOA does not identify suspects of criminal investigations who have not been charged or arrested.

-This has become more difficult in the U.S. in recent years, when law enforcement officials refer to someone as "a person of interest."
+This has become more difficult in the U.S. when law enforcement officials refer to someone as "a person of interest."
 This is not a legal term, and VOA should not use it because it can place a person under increasing suspicion and may result in unintended consequences for the individual.

 The essential source for identifying the status of a person or group charged or arrested is law enforcement or the court system, NOT an unidentified "informed individual."
-When someone has been charged with a crime, use language that does not imply guilt or innocence.
+When someone has been charged with a crime, simply so.
+DO NOT imply guilt or innocence.
 Similarly, if someone originally identified as a suspect is not charged with a crime, we must make that known as soon as possible in a follow-up story.